Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 He struggles to recall that exact sensation.

-As the distance between him and his grandmother widened as he matured, Hitori's life expanded into narrow timeframes and color-blocked schedules.
+As the distance between him and his grandmother widened, Hitori's life thinned into narrow timeframes and color-blocked schedules.
 Everything—from the way he typed up a document to what he spent his weekends doing—was methodical, captured in a washed-out light, without any resemblance to the free innocence he once had.

 The fire crackles.

 There were happier moments.
-Hitori’s grandmother used to scold him for catching colds from running through the snow, his mouth opened jubilantly, tongue splayed out to swallow the little cold flecks; he would laugh at the way his breath formed cloudy puffs like a train.
+A long time ago.
+Hitori’s grandmother used to scold him for catching colds from running through the snow, his mouth opened jubilantly, tongue splayed out to swallow the little white flecks; he would laugh at the way his breath formed cloudy puffs like a train.

-But that youth soon lost its golden touch—no more time for building snowmen or taking yuzu fruit baths during Tōji—and along with it, Hitori surrendered his naivety.
+But that youth soon lost its golden touch—no more time for building snowmen or taking yuzu fruit baths during Tōji—and along with it, Hitori surrendered all the things he lived for.

 Heat flickers across Hitori's face, returning him to the present.
-Something rotten slithers into the fresh smell of food and the sweet, memory-draped fragrance of cherry wood.
-As the last remnants of memory fade away, a sickening burn bubbles on his skin—akin to the ones he suffered through after a deathly nightmare.
-Foreign—like he doesn’t belong.
+A rottenness slithers into the fresh smell of food and the sweet, memory-draped fragrance of cherry wood.
+As the last remnants of memory fade away, a feverish burn bubbles over his skin, then transitions into something frigid—akin to the chills he used to suffer through after a deathly nightmare.
+Foreign, like he doesn’t belong.

 Wasn’t he sleeping on the train?
 When did he get here?